krlennon/mastercurves/docs/source/tts_demo.rst

    import matplotlib.ticker as tck import csv

-We can either import the ``mastercurve`` package directly, or we can import only the modules that we need.
+We can either import the ``mastercurves`` package directly, or we can import only the modules that we need.
 Doing the latter is a bit cleaner:

 .. code-block:: python